 Post office accounts

-To open a post office account, the following papers are necessary:
+To open a post office account, the following papers are usually necessary:

 - Tax number (Codice Fiscale)